Franklin D. Turner: Early life and education

 Turner was born in Norwood, North Carolina on July 19, 1933, the son of James and Dora S. Turner.
 He gained his Bachelor of Arts in Sociology and History from Livingstone College in 1956.
 He also graduated with a Bachelor of Sacred Theology from Berkeley Divinity School in 1965 with a Master of Divinity.
 Between 1961 and 1962 he also studied some social work courses at the West Virginia University.
 He married Barbara Dickerson and together had two daughters and a son.

 Ordained ministry

 He was ordained to the diaconate in June 1965 by the Leland Stark, the Bishop of Newark, and to the priesthood later on that same year.
 He then became vicar of the Church of the Epiphany in Dallas, Texas and in 1966 became rector of St George's Church in Washington, D.C., a post he retained till 1972.
 He was also Staff Officer for Black Ministries and Founder and President Washington Episcopal Clergy Association.
-He was also a member of the Board of Directors of the Kanuga Conference Center and a member of the Board of Trustees of Berkeley/Yale Divinity School.
-He was also a strong advocate for recruitment of Black leaders for Ministry and foundered the organization of Black Episcopal Seminarians.
+He was a member of the Board of Directors of the Kanuga Conference Center and a member of the Board of Trustees of Berkeley/Yale Divinity School.
+He was an advocate for recruitment of Black leaders for Ministry and foundered the organization of Black Episcopal Seminarians.